-- 554. Defendant AmerisourceBergen, too, has taken the public position that it is "work[ing] diligently to combat diversion and [is] working closely with regulatory agencies and other partners in pharmaceutical and healthcare delivery to help find solutions that will support appropriate access while limiting misuse of controlled substances."
-A company spokeswoman also provided assurance that: "At AmerisourceBergen, we are committed to the safe and efficient delivery of controlled substances to meet the medical needs of patients." - 555.
-Moreover, in furtherance of their effort to affirmatively conceal their conduct and avoid detection, Defendants, through their trade associations, HDMA and NACDS, filed an amicus brief in Masters Pharmaceuticals, which made the following statements: - a.
+- a.
 "HDMA and NACDS members not only have statutory and regulatory responsibilities to guard against diversion of controlled prescription drugs, but undertake such efforts as responsible members of society." - b.
-"Distributors take seriously their duty to report suspicious orders, utilizing both computer algorithms and human review to detect suspicious orders based on the generalized information that is available to them in the ordering process." - 556.
-Through the above statements made on their behalf by their trade associations, and other similar statements assuring their continued compliance with their legal obligations, Defendants not only acknowledged that they understood their obligations under the law, but they further represented that their conduct was in compliance with those obligations. - 557.
+"Distributors take seriously their duty to report suspicious orders, utilizing both computer algorithms and human review to detect suspicious orders based on the generalized information that is available to them in the ordering process." - 561.
+Through the above statements made on their behalf by their trade associations, and other similar statements assuring their continued compliance with their legal obligations, the Defendants not only acknowledged that they understood their obligations under the law, but they further affirmed that their conduct was in compliance with those obligations. - 562.
 Defendant Mallinckrodt similarly claims to be "committed . . . to fighting opioid misuse and abuse," and further asserts that: "In key areas, our initiatives go beyond what is required by law.
-We address diversion and abuse through a multidimensional approach that includes educational efforts, monitoring for suspicious orders of controlled substances" - 558.
+We address diversion and abuse through a multidimensional approach that includes educational efforts, monitoring for suspicious orders of controlled substances" - 563.
 Other Marketing Defendants also misrepresented their compliance with their legal duties and their cooperation with law enforcement.
 Purdue serves as a hallmark example of such wrongful conduct.
 Purdue deceptively and unfairly failed to report to authorities illicit or suspicious prescribing of its opioids, even as it has publicly and repeatedly touted its "constructive role in the fight against opioid abuse," including its commitment to ADF opioids and its "strong record of coordination with law enforcement."
+232 - 564.
+At the heart of Purdue's public outreach is the claim that it works hand-in-glove with law enforcement and government agencies to combat opioid abuse and diversion.
+Purdue has consistently trumpeted this partnership since at least 2008, and the message of close cooperation is in virtually all of Purdue's recent pronouncements in response to the opioid abuse.